Methodology

 Each weekly run

-- 10 circuits sampled from the 24, stratified across depths and input states
+- 10 circuits sampled from the 24, stratified so every depth appears at least once

 - 100 shots per circuit